GenesisEducationKyiv/software-engineering-school-5-0-volodymyr-malishevskyi/docs/ADR/ADR-002-Backend-Technology-Stack.md

 ### Conclusion

 The selection of Node.js, Express.js, TypeScript, and Prisma provides a powerful, modern, and productive stack for building the backend of the weather notification application.
 It balances performance, developer experience, type safety, and ecosystem support, making it a suitable choice for the project's current and foreseeable needs.
-The existing implementation in the [`backend`](../../backend) directory demonstrates the viability of this stack.

 ---